SinisterSpatula/RetroflagGpiGuides/OpenborBeta6510.md

 [Back to Index](https://sinisterspatula.github.io/SuperRetropieGuides/)

-# Openbor Beta 6510-dev guide
+# NEW Openbor Beta 6xxx Install Guide

 ## follow at your own risk. (consider having a backup first)